-Urination is a way to remove waste and excess water from the body.
+Urination removes waste and excess water from the body.

-Urine is produced when blood is filtered by the kidneys.
-This waste and excess water then flows through the ureters, or tubes that connect the kidneys to the bladder, and is stored in the bladder until it is time to leave the bladder.
+Urine is formed when the kidneys filter blood.
+This excess waste and fluid passes through the urethra, or the tube that connects the kidneys to the bladder, and accumulates in the bladder until it is time to empty it.

-Most urine is 95% water and the rest is made up of thousands of compounds your body doesn’t need.
-Under normal conditions, urine is usually odorless and pale yellow in color.
+Urine is 95% water and the rest is thousands of compounds that your body doesn’t need.
+Urine below normal color can be odorless and yellow.

-However, any change could be a sign of your health or something is wrong, so be careful.
+However, if there are changes in your health, it could be a sign that something is wrong, so be careful.

-“Normal” urine is usually odorless and pale yellow in color.
-But this can change depending on the foods you eat or the medications you take.
-Such changes are usually temporary.
-For example, beetroot can turn urine brown or reddish, while petai (fortunately short-lived) has a pungent smell.
+“Northman” urine is usually odorless and bright yellow.
+However, it may vary depending on diet or medication.
+Such exchanges are usually temporary.
+For example, beetroot urine can be brown or red, while beetroot (fortunately short-lived) can smell.

-White urine is often a sign of dehydration.
-Over-hydration can harm your body, so drink more water.
+White urine can be a sign of dehydration.
+Drinking too much alcohol can be harmful to your body, so drink plenty of water.

-Orange colored urine.
-If you notice that your urine is a deeper yellow or even orange, it could be a sign of dehydration from not drinking enough water.
-In severe cases, this may indicate an underlying liver disease.
+Orange urine.
+If you notice that your urine is dark yellow or orange in color, it could be a sign of dehydration if you are not drinking enough water.
+In severe cases, intrahepatic disease may occur.

-Dark urine.
-Dark urine indicates dehydration.
-If you’re drinking enough water but notice that your urine is dark when you urinate, it could be a sign that your body is accumulating waste and toxins, so you should see your doctor right away.
+Urine is black.
+Black urine indicates dehydration.
+If you’re drinking enough water but notice that your urine is dark when you urinate, it could be a sign of waste and toxins building up in your body, so see your doctor right away.

-Red/bloody urine.
-Blood in the urine may be due to overexertion or recent kidney damage.
-However, it may indicate a medical condition that requires immediate attention.
-It can be a urinary tract infection, especially redness of the urine and bloody urine accompanied by burning pain when urinating.
-Kidney infections, kidney disease, enlarged prostate, bladder cancer, and sickle cell anemia are more serious conditions that can cause blood in the urine.
+bloody urine Blood in the urine can be caused by overconsumption or recent kidney damage.
+However, it may indicate an illness that requires immediate care.
+It can be a urinary tract infection, especially dark urine and bloody urine with burning pain when urinating.
+Kidney infections, kidney disease, prostate enlargement, bladder cancer, and sickle cell disease are serious causes of blood in the urine.

-In addition to the color of the urine, you should pay attention to the transparency of the urine.
-Cloudy or foamy urine in particular may indicate other underlying conditions that can be easily screened and diagnosed by a urologist through urinalysis.
+Urine Color In addition to monitoring urine color.
+Cloudy or foamy urine particles may indicate other underlying conditions that urologists can easily identify and diagnose with urinalysis.

 blockage.
 If the cloudiness of the urine is accompanied by the urge to urinate, but there is a noticeable relief during urination and no flow, this may be a sign of obstruction.
 It can be caused by many conditions such as prostate enlargement, kidney stones, urinary tract obstruction, blood clots, and bladder cancer.